olfa-Adouni/AI-trends-in-Autism-detection-and-clinical-intervention/README.md

 ### AI trends in Autism detection and clinical intervention

-Contributed by Olfa Adouni, Alaa Bessadok and Hedi Sakli.
+Contributed by Olfa Adouni, Alaa Bessadok, Ridha Ejbali and Hedi Sakli.

 ## Overview